What is "Tishm'ru es Kehunaschem" referring to?

-Rashi: Hashem gave the Avodah to the Kohanim as a gift.
+Rashi: It impliesthat Hashem gave the Avodah to the Kohanim as a gift.
 1

-Ramban: The Torah is teaching us here that the Avodas ha'Kehunah is not an onus, like the service of human kings, but a (precious) gift, which Hashem personally gave to the Kohanim for honor and glory.
+Ramban and Targum Yonasan: The Torah is teaching us here that the Avodas ha'Kehunah is not an onus, like the service of human kings, but a (precious) gift, which Hashem personally gave to the Kohanim for honor and glory.
 2

-Ramban: As the Gemara says in Sotah, 15a, commenting on Pasuk 8 (in connection with eating the Korbanos) "le'Mashchah" - 'for greatness, in the way that royalty eats'.
+Ramban: As the Gemara says in Sotah, 15a, commenting on Pasuk 8 (in connection with eating the Korbanos) "le'Mashchah" - 'for greatness; the way that royalty eats'.

-What was the gist of Hashem's answer to the people's concern?
-A Zar is still Chayav Misah for coming close, and the Leviyim were already commanded to distance Bnei Yisrael (1:53, 3:9-10, 8:19)?
+What is the gist of Hashem's answer to the people's concern, bearing in mind that a Zar is still Chayav Misah for coming close and the Levi'im were already commanded to distance them (See 1:53, 3:9-10 & 8:19)?

-Rashbam (Pesukim 1-7): In answer to Yisrael's complaint, 1 Hashem forbade them with Misah to enter the Mishkan, 2 then He ordered the Kohanim exclusively to perform the Avodah, thereby ensuring that Yisrael will have no reason to come near.
+Rashbam (on Pesukim 1 & 7): In answer to Yisrael's complaint, 1 a.
+Hashem now placed on them a Chiyuv Misah for entering the Mishkan, 2 and b.
+He ordered the Kohanim exclusively to perform the Avodah, thereby ensuring that not only will Yisrael be afraid to come close, but that they will also have no reason to come close.

-Moshav Zekenim (28, citing Riva): Above (8:19) it says "v'Lo Yihyeh Bahem Negef."
-This implies that if even one Yisrael approaches, there will be a plague among all Yisrael.
-When Korach approached the Avodah, Hashem said "Hibadlu mi'Toch ha'Edah", and Moshe said, 'will You be angry with everyone due to one person?!'
-(16:21, 22) There is a Pesik between "Kol" and "ha'Karev" 3 (17:28)
+Moshav Zekenim (on Pasuk 28, citing the Riva): Above (on 8:19) the Torah write "ve'Lo Yih'yeh bahem Negef," implying that if even if one Yisrael approaches, there will be a plague among all Yisrael.
+When Korach approached the Avodah, Hashem said "Hibadlu mi'Toch ha'Eidah", and Moshe said, 'will You be angry with everyone due to one person?!'
+(16:21 & 22), there is a P'sik between "Kol" and "ha'Karev" 3 (17:28)